NVIDIA/aistore/docs/bucket.md

 ### Prefetch/Evict Objects

-Objects within cloud buckets are automatically fetched into storage targets when accessed through AIS and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.
+Objects within remote buckets are automatically fetched into storage targets when accessed through AIS and are evicted based on the monitored capacity and configurable high/low watermarks when [LRU](storage_svcs.md#lru) is enabled.

-The [RESTful API](http_api.md) can be used to manually fetch a group of objects from the cloud bucket (called prefetch) into storage targets or to remove them from AIS (called evict).
+The [RESTful API](http_api.md) can be used to manually fetch a group of objects from the remote bucket (called prefetch) into storage targets or to remove them from AIS (called evict).

 Objects are prefetched or evicted using [List/Range Operations](batch.md#listrange-operations).

-For example, to use a [list operation](batch.md#list) to prefetch 'o1', 'o2', and, 'o3' from Amazon S3 cloud bucket `abc`, run:
+For example, to use a [list operation](batch.md#list) to prefetch 'o1', 'o2', and, 'o3' from Amazon S3 remote bucket `abc`, run:

 ```console
 $ ais start prefetch aws://abc --list o1,o2,o3
 ```

-To use a [range operation](batch.md#range) to evict the 1000th to 2000th objects in the cloud bucket `abc` from AIS, which names begin with the prefix `__tst/test-`, run:
+To use a [range operation](batch.md#range) to evict the 1000th to 2000th objects in the remote bucket `abc` from AIS, which names begin with the prefix `__tst/test-`, run:

 ```console
 $ ais evict aws://abc --template "__tst/test-{1000..2000}"